miccal/homebrew-miccal/README.md

 ## Why do you have these as separate Formulae?

-* `m-mpv` will install the `--HEAD` version of mpv and generate an app bundle by adding the following to the end of the `def install` block:
+* `m-mpv` will install the `--HEAD` version of mpv and generate an app bundle by adding the following lines to the end of the `def install` block of the `homebrew-core` [`mpv`](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/mpv.rb) Formula:
 ```
     system Formula["python@3.9"].opt_bin/"python3", "TOOLS/osxbundle.py", "build/mpv"
     prefix.install "build/mpv.app"